-This produces a combination set at the bottom of your search history table, containing all results about topic 1 all together.
+This produces a combination set at the bottom of your search history table, containing all results about topic 1 combined together.

-Now tick every set of results you generated about topic 2 obesity and combine them using OR as well.
+Now tick every set of results you generated about topic 2 self esteem and combine them using OR as well.